femmy199/femmy199/README.md

 - 👀 I’m interested in webdeveloping and Linux
 - 🌱 I’m currently learning to become better in Javascript
 - 💞️ I’m looking to collaborate on website building
-- 📫 How to reach me: send me an message at www.femkedijk.nl
+- 📫 How to reach me: send me an message at twitter @femmy199

 <!---
 femmy199/femmy199 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.